null

 Laundry cleaning works through a combination of chemistry and mechanical action.

-When detergent is added to water, its cleaning molecules attach to oils and organic soils trapped inside the fabric.
-These molecules surround the dirt particles and lift them away from the fibers so they can remain suspended in the wash water.
+Detergent molecules attach to oils and organic soils trapped inside the fabric, surround them, and help lift them away so they can stay suspended in the wash water.

 At the same time, the washing machine agitates the fabrics.
-This movement helps loosen soil particles and allows detergent to reach deeper into the material.
+This movement loosens residue and helps detergent reach deeper into the absorbent material.
+The rinse cycle then flushes suspended soil away.

-Without this combination of detergent chemistry, agitation, and rinsing, soils can remain trapped inside the fabric even if the diapers look clean at first.
+Without this combination of detergent chemistry, agitation, and rinsing, residue can remain trapped inside the fabric even if the diapers look clean at first.

 How Laundry Cleaning Actually Works